 The chronically homeless are sometimes referred to as “hard to house” due to their non-responsiveness to traditional outreach efforts (e.g., offers of a night in the shelter or a warm meal) and the challenges to stability posed by severe and persistent mental illness, chronic health conditions and alcohol and substance abuse.

-By taking the time to gain the trust of chronic homeless individuals gradually over time, and offering housing without conditions (e.g., sobriety), Street to Home demonstrates that chronically homeless individuals do want a home and can successfully secure and maintain permanent housing.
+By taking the time to gain the trust of chronically homeless individuals gradually over time, and offering housing without conditions (e.g., sobriety), Street to Home demonstrates that these individuals do want a home and can successfully secure and maintain permanent housing.

-Common Ground and its partners are responsible for covering the entire boroughs of Manhattan, Brooklyn and Queens.
+Common Ground and its partners are responsible for covering the entire boroughs of Brooklyn and Queens, and nearly half of Manhattan.

 Our Outreach and Housing Placement Partners: